IPad (8th generation): Features

-The eighth-generation iPad uses the same design as the seventh-generation iPad, with a 10.2-inch screen with 1620 by 2160 pixels at a pixel density of 264-pixel PPI, Touch ID support, and compatibility with the Smart Connector.
+The eighth-generation iPad uses the same design as the seventh-generation iPad, with a 10.2 in screen with 1620 by 2160 pixels at a pixel density of 264-pixel PPI, Touch ID support, and compatibility with the Smart Connector.

 It uses the Apple A12 chip, which Apple claims provides a 40% faster 6-core CPU and a 2x faster 4 core GPU compared to the processor of the previous generation.
 It is the first model in Apple's entry level iPad lineup to include a Neural Engine, a component introduced with the A11 processor.
 It is the final iPad tablet available with white bezels on the Silver and Gold models; all iPad (9th generation) tablets come with black bezels.

 The eighth-generation iPad is compatible with the first-generation Apple Pencil, the Smart Keyboard and keyboard attachments compatible with the Smart Connector.

 It was released running iPadOS 14, with iPadOS 15 unveiled later at WWDC21 and iPadOS 16 announced at WWDC22.